-Young adult women also had childcare and household burdens, having even less time to dedicate to a job search, with Latinx women being the most time constrained overall.
-With so few hours in a week, many women don't have the time to obtain certifications or customize each job application, tasks that are key to accessing opportunities.
+Young adult women also had childcare and household burdens, leaving them with even less time to dedicate to a job search, with Latinx women being the most time-constrained overall.
+With so few hours in a week, many women don't have the time to obtain certifications or customize each job application - tasks that are key to accessing opportunities.